NavigationContentFooter

 Deprecation of SNI routes with HTTP backends

-We are removing the ability to create SNI based routes to HTTP backends in Scaleway Load Balancer:
+We removed the ability to create SNI based routes to HTTP backends in Scaleway Load Balancer.
+This feature was deprecated on March 1st 2023, and removed on June 1st 2023.

 • SNI routes are still available and supported for TCP backends.

-SNI routes with HTTP backends are deprecated from March 1st 2023.
-This means:
+• SNI routes with HTTP backends are no longer available.

-• Any existing and remaining SNI routes to an HTTP backend will be automatically converted to HTTP Host header routes.
+• SNI routes to an HTTP backend were automatically converted to new HTTP Host header-based routes.

 SNI routes were originally introduced to enable routing with TCP backends when connections were encrypted with TLS.
 This enabled the forwarding of traffic to different backend server pools based on the “host” the client wanted to connect to.

 Since HTTPS relies on TLS, this feature also worked with HTTP backends, providing the SNI closely matched the HTTP Host header value.
-The problem came when clients started establishing long-living connections and connection reuse, which frequently happened with newer HTTP versions such as HTTP/2.
+But with newer HTTP versions such as HTTP/2, clients started establishing long-living connections and connection reuse, which frequently happened with newer HTTP versions such as HTTP/2.
 SNI is only sent when initiating the TCP connection to the host (in our case, the Load Balancer).
 This is the moment when we identify the backend we need to forward the traffic to.
 As long as the TCP connection to the Load Balancer remains open, the SNI is not sent again and all subsequent requests will then follow the route that was established when the connection was initiated.

 While this proves to be efficient since it avoids all the overhead related to TCP and TLS handshakes, it can be a problem when a client reuses the connection to send requests to a different host resolving to the same IP address.
 With the Load Balancer being a reverse proxy, this happens frequently.
 In such cases, the SNI (for the new host) is not sent again since the connection to the Load Balancer is already established, and the request gets forwarded to the original host based on the original SNI.
 This results in a request which arrives at a backend server that doesn’t know how to process it.